NextLevelDeveloper/Booklyst/README.md

-# Full stack project using node.js, express, mongodb
+# Full stack project built with MongoDB, Node.js, Express, and using EJS for templating, hosted on Heroku